hcheung01/low_level_programming/0x16-doubly_linked_lists/README.md

 ---
 File|Task
 ---|---
-0-print_dlistint.c | prints all the elements of a doubly linked lists 1-dlistint_len.c | returns number of elements 2-add_dnodeint.c | add a node at the beginning of doubly linked lists
+lists.h | header file with all function prototypes in this directory 0-print_dlistint.c | prints all the elements of a doubly linked lists 1-dlistint_len.c | returns number of elements 2-add_dnodeint.c | add a node at the beginning of doubly linked lists